 Understanding the short and long term effects of Red Hill leaks needs reliable peer-reviewed and vetted scientific data in order to accurately understand the issues and make sound decisions on those issues.
 Professional scientific peer-review and auditing is standard practice in all good testing and research studies undertaken to insure data validity, quality and transparency.

+Navy Recommendations and Opinions:

+The need for additional ground water monitoring wells should be evaluated based on results of scientific analysis, contaminant fate and transport modeling, ground water modeling, and geological studies.
+Siting of any additional wells should be based on science.

+The Navy will continue to ensure the safety of the water supply through implementation of the Groundwater Protection Plan approved by DOH.
+That plan will be updated as additional information becomes available.
+Because the Navy currently satisfies all statutory and regulatory monitoring requirements through EPA certified laboratories, redundant sampling and analysis by DOH, EPA and BWS is not needed, so no additional funding mechanism is necessary.

+The Navy is actively investigating for the presence of free product and will remove free product to the maximum extent practicable.
+The Navy will continue soil vapor and ground water monitoring in accordance with the approved Ground Water Protection Plan.

 Response strategies to mitigate the effects of future leaks at the Red Hill Underground Fuel Storage Facility

 Finding of Facts